San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Diego State and its opponents have gone over the current 45.5-point total in four of nine games this season.
+- San Diego State has combined with its opponents to score more than 45.5 points in four of nine games this season.

-- Nevada's games have gone over 45.5 points in eight of nine chances this season.

-- The combined points per game average of the two teams, 64.6, is 19.1 points greater than Saturday's over/under.
+- The two teams combine to score 64.6 points per game, 19.1 more than the total in this contest.

-- This contest's over/under is 4.5 points above the 41 these two squads combine to allow per game this season.
+- These two squads combine to surrender 41 points per game, 4.5 fewer than this contest's over/under.

-- The average total in Aztecs games this season is 43.7, 1.8 points fewer than Saturday's over/under of 45.5 .
+- Aztecs games have an average total of 43.7 points this season, 1.8 fewer than Saturday's over/under.

 - The 58.2 PPG average total in Wolf Pack games this season is 12.7 points more than this game's over/under.